S&P 500 ends at record on jobless data; payrolls eyed

 Weekly applications for U.S. unemployment insurance fell to 323,000, the lowest in three months, a sign of strength in a labor market that has been hobbled by severe weather.
 New orders for U.S. factory goods, however, fell more than expected in January and shipments also slipped, adding to signs of a recent slowdown in manufacturing activity.

 The day's biggest gainers were stocks in basic materials, financial and industrial sectors, often associated with strong economic fundamentals.
-The S&P basic materials index .SPLRCM was up 0.4 percent, the S&P financial index .SPSY was up 0.7 percent and the S&P industrials index .SPLRCI was up 0.6 percent.
+The S&P basic materials index was up 0.4 percent, the S&P financial index was up 0.7 percent and the S&P industrials index was up 0.6 percent.

 Crimea's parliament voted to join Russia and its Moscow-backed government set a referendum for 10 days' time on the decision in a dramatic escalation of the crisis in the Ukrainian Black Sea peninsula.